Table of Contents

-Complete only the identifying information on page 1 of Form 8858 (i.e., everything above Schedule C) and Schedules G and H on page 2 of Form 8858.
+Complete only the identifying information on page 1 of Form 8858 (for example, everything above Schedule C) and Schedules G and H on page 2 of Form 8858.
 Do not complete the separate Schedule M (Form 8858).
 You are not required to complete Form 8858 if there is a Category 1 filer of Form 8865 that completes the entire Form 8858 and separate Schedule M (Form 8858) with respect to the FDE.

 Form 8858 is due when your income tax return or information return is due, including extensions.
 If you are the tax owner of the FDE, attach Form 8858 and the separate Schedule M (Form 8858), if required, to your income tax return or information return.
 If you are not the tax owner of the FDE, attach Form 8858 to any Form 5471 or Form 8865 you are filing with respect to the CFC or the CFP that is the tax owner of the FDE.

 A U.S. person is:

 A citizen or resident alien of the United States (see Pub.
 519, U.S. Tax Guide for Aliens, for guidance on determining resident alien status),

 A domestic corporation,

 Any estate (other than a foreign estate, within the meaning of section 7701(a)(31)(A)), and

 A court within the United States is able to exercise primary supervision over the administration of the trust and